BartMassey/advent-of-code-2016/README.md

 engineering I should already have known writing these.

-There's also some engineering infrastructure in the form of the `template` directory and the `mkday.sh` shell script.
+There's also some engineering infrastructure in the form of the `template` directory and the `mkday.sh` and `process-aoc.sh` shell scripts.
 This sped up each day's setup considerably.
+At the beginning of day 34 I would "sh mkday.sh 34".
+At the end of the day I would select and copy the page source of the day 34 AoC page and then "xclipb -out | sh ../process-aoc.sh" to get markdown into the problem files for posterity.

 These solutions deserve a much more thorough top-level description than I have the energy to write at this point.